 The ISO shall post on OASIS and its public website an electronic link to all rules, standards and practices that (i) relate to the terms and conditions of Transmission Service, (ii) are not subject to a North American Energy Standards Board (NAESB) copyright restriction, and (iii) are not otherwise included in this Tariff.
 The ISO shall post on OASIS and on its public website an electronic link to the NAESB website where any rules, standards and practices that are protected by copyright may be obtained.
 The ISO shall also post on OASIS and its public website an electronic link to a statement of the process by which the ISO shall add, delete or otherwise modify the rules, standards and practices that are not included in this tariff.
 Such process shall set forth the means by which the ISO shall provide reasonable advance notice to Transmission Customers and Eligible Customers of any such additions, deletions or modifications, the associated effective date, and any additional implementation procedures that the ISO deems appropriate.

+For the Champlain Hudson Power Express MTF, the MTF Provider (CHPE, LLC) will administer an OASIS to manage MTF Reservations.
+Transmission Customers that hold valid MTF Reservations will be eligible to submit Bids to schedule Energy Imports that the ISO will evaluate for possible scheduling.
+Import schedules will be posted on the ISO’s OASIS.